johncyril/johncyril.github.io/_posts/2010-04-15-right-place-wrong-anarchy.md

 >"Bring your boxes, laptops and ethernet cables to 365 Brixton Road.
 London.
 Install and configure GNU/BLAG Linux with help from some friendly geeks.
 Dual booting?
 No problem?
 Having some trouble with wireless cards?
 We'll look into it."

 It's difficult to say how strong the following is.
-But it's even stretched as far as <a href="http://forums.blagblagblag.org/viewtopic.php?t=5055" target="_self">Austria</a>!Â   It just goes to show that even in the most unlikely of places, what you least expect to find actually exists.
+But it's even stretched as far as <a href="http://forums.blagblagblag.org/viewtopic.php?t=5055" target="_self">Austria</a>!I t just goes to show that even in the most unlikely of places, what you least expect to find actually exists.

 I suppose using that logic, a Tory leader capable and worthy of running the country may just emerge one day..